psnairne/PIVOT/README.md

-## PIVOT: Phenopacket Interpretations from Variants (and Other Tools)
+## PIVOT
-A Rust library for shared tools between different Phenopacket extraction programs.
+A Rust library for getting data from VariantValidator.

 ## License
 This project is licensed under MIT.